Build Agent Advocates, Not Platform Agents: Alternative Views

-\textit{\textbf{Our response. }Agent advocates are not a comprehensive solution to all the problems of LMAs, but a targeted response to the specific risk of platform agents.
-Supported by appropriate safety and governance frameworks (Section 4.2), agent advocates are a pareto improvement on the default trajectory of LMAs.}
+\textit{\textbf{Our response. }Agent advocates will not solve all the problems of LMAs; they specifically target harms from platform agents.
+Supported by appropriate safety and governance frameworks, agent advocates are a pareto improvement on the default trajectory described in Section 3.}